-Hope and Davis don’t visit patients with compromised immune systems or families who prefer not to be around dogs.
+Casey and Davis don’t visit patients with compromised immune systems or families who prefer not to be around dogs.
 Handlers also follow detailed policies on cleanliness for dogs, patients and patient beds.

 What are animal-assisted therapy teams?

 Volunteers bring therapy-certified dogs and cats to our Marquam Hill campus and other parts of OHSU.
 The volunteer-and-pet teams visit patient rooms and waiting areas at Doernbecher and OHSU Hospital.
-They also visit our South Waterfront dental offices.

-Meet Hope and Davis
+Meet Casey and Davis

 Breed: Golden retriever

 Joined OHSU: 2018